Ever heard the expression first impressions count?

 Think back to the last landing page that you visited:

-- What was the above the fold content?
+- What was the above-the-fold content?

-- Did the above the fold content influence your decision?
+- Did the above-the-fold content influence your decision?

 - Did you scroll down below the fold to discover more?

-- Did you exit the landing page without scrolling any further than the above the fold content?
+- Did you exit the landing page without scrolling any further than the above-the-fold content?

 These are all questions that marketers and online business owners should ask themselves when visiting any landing page online.

-BTW: I’ll explain a few above the fold landing page conversion tips very soon!
+BTW: I’ll explain a few above-the-fold landing page conversion tips very soon!

-Above the fold tactics are also crucial to the success of your content and website in general – particularly when it comes to user experience.
+Above-the-fold tactics are also crucial to the success of your content and website in general – particularly when it comes to user experience.

 This is something that content marketers should pay special attention to, especially given the weight of importance that search engines are placing on user experience.

-Google have been the forerunner in this, with their recent Page Experience update revealing the metrics (and scores) that website owners should be aiming for in order to rank higher in the coming years.
+Google has been the forerunner in this, with their recent Page Experience update revealing the metrics (and scores) that website owners should be aiming for in order to rank higher in the coming years.

 Above the Fold Tactics – Landing Pages

-Above the fold content has a big impact on the success or failure of your landing page conversion rates.
+Above-the-fold content has a big impact on the success or failure of your landing page conversion rates.

 It’s the first thing a visitor sees when they land on the page, and more often than not, it’s the last thing they see too.

-Don’t neglect your above the page tactics!
+Don’t neglect your above-the-page tactics!